My hands were too full.

 The mug has been a favourite of mine for almost nine years.
 I keep it at work, where I fill it countless times.
 I have often thought, if I should ever break it, I would be heartbroken.
 But I would absolutely return to the pottery shop in PEI and replace it.

-My hands were full: several lunch containers, destined for the communal refrigerator; a case of Girl Guide cookies, the second one that I planned to sell for my daughter, who would have been only two, when I purchased the mug.
+My hands were full: several lunch containers, destined for the communal refrigerator; a case of Girl Guide cookies, the second one that I planned to sell for my daughter, who would have been only three, when I purchased the mug.

 I quickly set the case of cookies in a prominent spot in the kitchen.
 Usually, chips, chocolate bars, and gum would line a shelf, but the social committee hadn't restocked in more than a week.
 They would be an easy sale for those looking for a snack.